 (verb) To change an object's location and orientation in space; (noun) the Transformation Matrix that describes a change.

 The portion of an untrimmed surface that perfectly matches a single area of an object.

 Unordered data is a point cloud of variable density whose points exist at any location in space.
 See point data.

 A vector that is perpendicular to the surface and which points to either the outside or inside of the object (because no determination of inside and outside has been made).

 The representation of a surface in its infinite form.
 The untrimmed representation of a tabletop, for example, is an infinite plane.

 An object colorization scheme that assigns unique color to each vertex on a Polygon object.

 An orientation of an object and a set of one or more subobjects that are conveniently handled at that orientation.

 The largest panel on the Geomagic product window, where objects appear and most work is conducted.

-A Geomagic-proprietary file type used by default by both Geomagic Studio and Geomagic Qualify.
+A Geomagic-proprietary file type used by default by Geomagic Studio, Geomagic Control (formerly Qualify), and Geomagic Wrap..